-Low- and no-down payment mortgages are readily available from U.S. lenders, and borrowers can be approved with even below-average credit scores.
+Low- to no down payment loans are readily available from U.S. lenders, and borrowers can be approved with even below-average credit scores.

-It's a program backed by the Federal Housing Administration and available via nearly every mortgage lender in the country.
-If you want to use FHA financing, you give a mortgage application to a lender just like you would for any other loan type.
+The Federal Housing Administration backs the program and makes it available via nearly every mortgage lender in the country.
+If you want to use FHA financing, you apply with a mortgage lender, broker or bank, just like you would for any other loan type.

 For years, the FHA has advertised its products as loans for consumers "on the margins" of homeownership; those with less-than-perfect credit scores, with elevated debt-to-income ratios, or with a lack of credit history.

 This doesn't mean that the FHA program is limited to first-time home buyers, though, or to people who otherwise can't get financed.

 The FHA program has evolved since its 1934 inception.
 Today, FHA loans are among the most flexible and rewarding home loan products available to U.S. buyers.

 6 FHA mortgage facts you might not knowVerify your FHA loan program eligibility (Feb 23rd, 2018)

 Fact 1: The FHA is not a mortgage lender

 The FHA is not a mortgage lender.
 It's a mortgage insurer.